qvest-digital/loginsrv/README.md

 ```
 $ docker run -p 80:80 tarent/loginsrv -github client_id=xxx,client_secret=yyy
 ```

-### Note for Google's OAuth 2
-You can use `scope=https://www.googleapis.com/auth/userinfo.email` [Google Plus API](https://console.cloud.google.com/apis/library/plus.googleapis.com/).
-When configuring OAuth 2 credentials in Google Cloud Console, don't forget to enable corresponding API's.
-For example, for `scope=https://www.googleapis.com/auth/userinfo.profile` [Google People API](https://console.cloud.google.com/apis/library/people.googleapis.com/) must be enabled for your project.
-Keep in mind that it usually takes a few minutes for this setting to take effect.

 ### Note for Facebook's OAuth 2
 Make sure you ask for the scope `email` when adding your Facebook config option.
 Otherwise the provider won't be able to fetch the user's email.